sassoftware/viya4-deployment/docs/user/DockerUsage.md

 ### Cloud Authentication

 The docker container includes the necessary cloud clis for interacting with the cloud providers.
-See [ansible cloud authentication](AnsibleCloudAuthentication.md) when deploying to GCP with external postgres
+See [ansible cloud authentication](AnsibleCloudAuthentication.md) when deploying to Google Cloud with external postgres

 ### Docker Volume Mounts